 Remember when we said that retailers run interference between you and whoever promises to repair or replace your bike parts?
 Fantastic!
 Let’s say your bike was actually run over by a truck (not fantastic) but you bring it in to try and get it covered under warranty anyway.
 There’s a decent chance your shop is going to know right away that your bike wasn’t damaged under normal riding conditions and you’re being sneaky.
 Just sayin’.

 Limited Lifetime Warranty

-You’ve probably heard of and may already have a limited lifetime warranty.
+You’ve probably heard of and may already have a limited lifetime warranty or a lifetime limited warranty.
 These usually sound something like “5-year warranty” or “10-year warranty.”